 Creative Insurance Coding?

 I find it curious that more than a dozen of the above "diagnoses" are either "unspecified" or "not elsewhere classified."
 Bradstreet testified that the recorded diagnoses varied, depending on the nature of the problem being treated at that particular time.
-It appears to me that Bradstreet decides which of his nonstandard theories to apply and records diagnoses that embody them.
-Or perhaps these diagnoses are provided in an attempt to help families obtain reimbursement for nonstandard treatments that insurance companies would otherwise not cover.
-It would be interesting to know what percentage of children treated at ICRDC get similarly long lists of vague diagnoses.
-The Talk about Curing Autism Web site includes at least six of the above diagnoses in its list of "commonly used ICD9 codes for the co-morbid disorders autistic children may have."
+It appears to me that Bradstreet decided which of his nonstandard theories to apply and recorded diagnoses that embodied them.
+Or perhaps these diagnoses were provided in an attempt to help families obtain reimbursement for nonstandard treatments that insurance companies would otherwise not cover.
+It would be interesting to know what percentage of children treated at ICRDC got similarly long lists of vague diagnoses. in 2009, the Talk about Curing Autism Web site included at least six of the above diagnoses in its list of "commonly used ICD9 codes for the co-morbid disorders autistic children may have."